Phoenix STS Logo

 For Your Organisation

-Demonstrable compliance with the Fire Services Acts and SHWW Act 2005.
+Evidence of compliance with the Fire Services Acts and the 2005 Act.
 Certified documentation for staff training records.
-Supports HSE Procedure 204 requirements and JCI/CHKS accreditation fire safety standards.
-Evidence of due diligence for insurers and fire authority inspections.
+Supports HSE Procedure 204 and JCI/CHKS accreditation standards.
+Useful due diligence evidence for insurers and fire authority inspections.

 Course Details